ragaie/Viper-Unitest/README.md

 ##  Demo for currency converstion not realy focusing on business more that how things going on in VIPER

+Welcome back with one of most known Structural design pattern (VIPER).

+OR some people called it VIPER  Architecture, but we will discuss it later.

+(Architecture & Structural design pattern).

+And how write unit test for it, Demo testing Presenter and Interactor  for Home Screen.
+And mocking another layer and Spy View.

+we will take in details later.

+This small demo for screen Just showing how things going on, It be better to learn things in small demo then you can expand them.

 1- for Unit test I'm only added testing files for  (Home presenter, home  interactor) only.

 So if you calculate percentage of this file, i guess it will be about 95%